EI-CoreBioinformatics/mikado/docs/_build/html/_sources/Usage_dir/Compare.txt

 The interval tree data structure is created using Cython code originally part of the `bx-python <https://bitbucket.org/james_taylor/bx-python/overview>`_, kindly provided by `Dr. Taylor <mailto:james@taylorlab.org>`_ for modification and inclusion in Mikado.
 The code has been slightly modified for making it Python3 compliant.

+The .midx files storing the annotation for repeated compare runs are gzip-compressed JSON files.
+In them, Mikado will store for each gene its coordinates, its transcripts, and the location of exons and CDS features.
+MIDX files make repeated runs quite faster, as the program will not have to re-parse the GFF file.

 The comparison code is written in Cython and is crucial during the :ref:`picking phase of Mikado <pick>`, not just for the functioning of the comparison utility.